kmjoshi/data_science_process/ml.md

 # Machine Learning (notes from '15)
-Supervised Learning: Using already classified/regressed data learn and predict for any future dataset
+**Supervised Learning**: Using already classified/regressed data learn and predict for any future dataset
-Unsupervised Learning: Based on a dataset find patterns and similarities and any new findings
+**Unsupervised Learning**: Based on a dataset find patterns and similarities and any new findings
-Classification: classify data into n-discrete sets, find a function that maps data to this discrete set
+**Classification**: classify data into n-discrete sets, find a function that maps data to this discrete set
-Regression: classify data onto a continuous set; used for prediction of continuous variables pricing, temperature etc.
+**Regression**: classify data onto a continuous set; used for prediction of continuous variables pricing, temperature etc.

-Algorithms
+### Algorithms
 - k-nearest neighbor
     - classify input based on k nearest neighbor values
     - really seems way too simple...